 Using the Calendar app on your favorite Apple Watch makes it super easy to stay on top of your busy schedule.
 Whether you have a doctor's appointment, multiple meetings, or have to take the kids to their piano recital; your Apple Watch calendar can help remind you where you need to be when.

 Unfortunately, sometimes you'll look at the Calendar app on your Apple Watch, and it appears blank, even though you have a ton of events on your schedule.
-This can happen if your Apple Watch stopped syncing calendar data from your iPhone — an annoying issue, but there are some solutions!
+This can happen if your Apple Watch Series 6 (or any other model) stopped syncing calendar data from your iPhone — an annoying issue, but there are some solutions!
 Here's what you can do about the Apple Watch calendar not syncing.

 1. Check for updates

 Sometimes this solution can be as simple as ensuring you have installed the latest update to your Apple Watch.
 Here's how!